how to run credit check on tenant

 A credit check can help you gain that trust and confidence, so the check is a great thing to include in your tenant screening process.

-How To Check A Renter’s Credit
+How to Check a Renter’s Credit

 Now that you know a bit more about why all landlords should ensure that a credit check is part of their tenant screening process, let’s get into the details of how to actually run said credit check!